-Appeal to Emotion It is a mistake to base our beliefs only on our emotions.
+Appeal to Emotion.
+It is a mistake to base our beliefs only on our emotions.
+This is a mistake because how a belief makes us feel is not evidence that the belief is true, and a belief should be based on evidence that it is true.
 For a belief to be justified enough for knowledge it must be based on good epistemic reasons.
 Epistemic reasons are reasons to think that the belief is true.
 Emotional reasons are not epistemic ones.
 How a belief makes us feel has nothing to do with whether the belief is true.
 As we have already noted, critical thinking does not aim to eliminate emotion from our decision-making.
-I doubt this would be possible even if it were worthwhile.
-Many of our beliefs are so fundamental to our deepest conceptions of ourselves, of our culture or our place in the universe that the pain involved in abandoning them would be too great to bear.
+I doubt this would be worthwhile even if it were possible.
+Many of our beliefs are so fundamental to our deepest conceptions of ourselves, of our culture or our place in the Universe that the pain involved in abandoning them would be too great to bear.
 It is fine for our beliefs to have or even constitute these emotional supports, so long as they also have sufficient support from epistemic reasons.
 But it is a mistake to base our beliefs on nothing but emotional reasons.
 We also saw that it is a mistake to allow emotions to prevent us from collecting or assessing the evidence we need to make the decisions we must.